ognick/goscade/README.md

 ```

 ### Nested Lifecycle
-Use lifecycle as a component in another lifecycle:
+Lifecycle implements the Component interface, so you can use it as a component in another lifecycle:

 ```go
 // Create child lifecycle with components